Virginia Tech Hokies

 Virginia Tech's athletes have won 22 individual national titles in various track and field events, wrestling, and swimming.
 Though not affiliated with the NCAA, Virginia Tech won the 2007 national championship of bass fishing.
 The Hokie men's basketball team won the 1973 and 1995 NIT tournaments and went to the Sweet Sixteen of NCAA tournament in 1967 and 2019.
-The Hokies football team lost to Florida State in the 2000 Sugar Bowl (BCS National Championship Game) and finished the 1999 season with a #2 ranking in the BCS Poll.
-Virginia Tech is one of only three "Power Five" conference members who has never won an NCAA team national championship, along with Kansas State and UCF.
+The Hokies football team lost to Florida State in the 2000 Sugar Bowl (BCS National Championship Game) and finished the 1999 season with a No. 2 ranking in the BCS Poll.
+Virginia Tech is one of only three "Power Five" conference members who have never won an NCAA team national championship, the others being Kansas State and UCF.

 Name origins and history

 Virginia Tech's sports teams are called the "Hokies".
 The word "Hokie" originated in the "Old Hokie" spirit yell created in 1896 by O. M. Stull for a contest to select a new spirit yell when the college's name was changed from Virginia Agricultural and Mechanical College (VAMC) to Virginia Agricultural and Mechanical College and Polytechnic Institute (VPI) and the original spirit yell, which referred to the old name, was no longer usable.
 Stull won, and received a $5 award.